 If an Applicant fails to respond within fourteen (14) calendar days, she/he will be removed from the waiting list.
 If a letter is returned without a forwarding address, the Applicant will be removed without further notice, and the envelope and letter will be maintained in the file.
-If a letter is returned with a forwarding address, it will be remailed to the address indicated.
-LHC will exhaust all contact information provided such as telephone numbers and e-mail addresses.
-An extension to reply to the purge notification will be considered as a reasonable accommodation requested by a person with a disability.
+If a letter is returned with a forwarding address, it will be re-mailed to the address indicated.
+LHC will contact applicant 2 times in the form of US postal system, telephone numbers and/or by email address an extension to reply to the purge notification will be considered as a reasonable accommodation requested by a person with a disability.